MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-in-vdi.md

 ## Install Teams on VDI

-Here's how to deploy the Teams desktop app.
+Here's the process and tools to deploy the Teams desktop app.

 1. Download the Teams MSI package using one of the following links depending on the environment.
 We recommend the 64-bit version for a VDI VM with a 64-bit operating system.